matisnape/mbank_ynab_parser/README.md

 ### Usage

-0) Define a function `accounts` in `MbankParser` module for mapping accounts in transactions
+0) Populate the `accounts/0` function in `MbankParser` module for mapping accounts in transactions
 1) `elixir mbank_parser.exs <path to inputfile>`
-2) A new file will be written to the same location as the input file
+2) A new file will be written to the same location as the input file, prefixed with `eYNAB_ready`
 3) Go to YNAB
-4) Import file to appropriate account
+4) Import file to appropriate account - be careful not to mix the imports :)

 ## Python